bchareyre/yade-mpi/doc/sphinx/user.rst

 Geometric
 ^^^^^^^^^

-Geometric algorithms compute packing without performing dynamic simulation; amogh their advantages are
+Geometric algorithms compute packing without performing dynamic simulation; among their advantages are

 * speed;
 * spheres touch exactly, there are no overlaps (what some people call "stress-free" packing);

 their chief disadvantage is that radius distribution cannot be prescribed exactly, save in specific cases (regular packings); sphere radii are given by the algorithm, which already makes the system determined.
-If exact radius distribuition is important for your problem, consider dynamic algorithms instead.
+If exact radius distribution is important for your problem, consider dynamic algorithms instead.

 Regular
 """""""""